 Driver found free from fault where she was stopped in the far right-hand lane on an incline.
 When the signal changed to green, she proceeded into the intersection.
 Her view to the left was somewhat limited by her position on the hill and vehicles in the adjacent lane.
 Crownover v.
 City of Shreveport, 996 So.2d 315

 Control of Vehicle:

 Furthermore, a motorist is held to a higher degree of care in adverse conditions, and her duty to keep his vehicle under control increases in periods of low visibility.
 A driver does not have the right to assume her course of travel is free from danger if she cannot see clearly ahead.
 If she continues to travel as if she knew there was perfect clearance, she does so at her own risk and peril.
 If conditions warrant it, a motorist may be required to stop her car and remain at a standstill until conditions warrant going forward.
 Kimble v.
 East Baton Rouge Parish, 673 So.2d 682

 Driver breached her responsibilities through her failure to keep a proper look out and by driving her vehicle at an excessive rate of speed, albeit the posted speed, for the dangerous road conditions.
 She neglected to sound her horn to provide notice to the pedestrians and, ultimately, was unable to maintain control of her vehicle.
 Clarkston v.
 Louisiana Farm Bureau Cas.
 Ins.
 Co., 989 So.2d 164

-If you need help or have any question about your motor vehicle accident, call me at 866-558-9151 or submit your inquiry online.
-Please be advised that you may be facing important legal deadlines so don’t delay.
+If you need help or have any questions about your motor vehicle accident, call me at 866-558-9151 or submit your inquiry online.
+Please be advised that you may be facing important legal deadlines, so don’t delay.